This post may contain Affiliate Links. Please see my Disclaimer for more details.

 - Salted butter is for the dinner table, and unsalted butter is for cooking and baking.

-- Only use about ¼ cup of flour for rolling dough out; too much flour will make your cakes tough.
+- Only use about ¼ cup of flour for rolling the dough out; too much flour will make your cakes tough.

 - Your tea cakes will have a light brown color on top but a perfect golden brown bottom.